Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 After that, easy peasy.
 Each call of update() calls the check() code and then updates the counter.

 More sophisticated use of closures can make convenient but safe and reliable code.
-They are used a lot in Node.js and JQuery, two common JS utility libaries, and no doubt many others.
+They are used a lot in Node.js and JQuery, two common JS utility libraries, and no doubt many others.
 I see mention of closures in libraries/p5.js !

 [\[Wikipedia on closures\]](https://en.wikipedia.org/wiki/Closure_(computer_programming))

 ## Arrow functions

-You may see these in code.
+You may see these in ES6 code.
+They have been recently added to the p5.js Reference Page examples as well.
 They're a convenient short-cut for very simple utility functions.
 The arrow notation `=>` is used in the function definition.
+Sometimes they're called "fat arrow functions" since they use `=>` and not `->`.
+(An aside - just when you think there's no more operators you can squeeze out of the Ascii character set, a new one comes along. `>=` already means "less than or equal to" but `=>` was unused.
+It also has a mathematical antecedent: A => B has meant "A implies B" or "A leads to B" in mathematical logic for a long time, and we can read an arrow function something like that).

 ```javascript
 let x2 = (x) => x * x;               // x2 is a function which returns the square of x